splunk/public-o11y-docs/gdi/opentelemetry/components/udp-receiver.rst

 Follow these steps to configure and activate the component:

 1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform.
 See :ref:`otel-install-platform`.
-2. Configure the UDP receiver as described in the next section.
+2. Configure the UDP log receiver as described in the next section.
 3. Restart the Collector.

 .. _udp-receiver-sample-configs: